ERYTHEMA MULTIFORME AND STEVENS–JOHNSON SYNDROME

 Admit patients with extensive disease or systemic toxicity for critical care and consultation with a dermatologist and ophthalmologist.
 Intensively manage fluid, electrolyte, infectious, nutritional, and thermoregulatory issues.
 Diphenhydramine and lidocaine rinses provide symptomatic relief for stomatitis.
 Cool Burrow’s solution (5% aluminum acetate) compresses can be applied to blistered regions.

 Toxic epidermal necrolysis (TEN) is a severe inflammatory skin disease that strikes all ages and both sexes equally.
 Some authorities consider TEN to be a variant of Stevens–Johnson syndrome.

 Potential etiologies include chemicals, infections, and malignancy, but medications are the most common causes of TEN.
 Malaise, anorexia, myalgias, arthralgias, fever, and upper respiratory infection symptoms may precede skin findings by 1 to 2 weeks.
 Skin findings progress from tender erythematous areas that become confluent within hours to flaccid bullae and erosions with exfoliation (Fig. 154–2).
-A positive Nikolsky sign is slippage of the epidermis from the dermis when slight tangential pressure ...
+A positive Nikolsky sign is slippage of the epidermis from ...